dansand/ResChapter/content/numpy.md

 ('first value in data:', 5249.8999020000001)
 ```

 Okay, if you;ve got this far well done!
-We just introduced a whole heap of concepts, at a pace that may have left you giddy!

-Let'l briefly summarise whet we did:
+We just introduced a whole heap of concepts, at a pace that may have left you somewhat overwhelmed!
+Let's briefly summarise what we just did:

 * imported a python library named Numpy
 * used a _fucntion_ from Numpy to load a text file from out computer's filesystem